Month 3, Day 7, Sunday 9:00 a.m.

 Professor Lacer handed her a steaming mug, into which he had added neither sugar nor cream, then took a reluctant gulp of his own brew.
 His exaggerated grimace and the little involuntary shudder that ran through him was…almost cute.

-Professor Lacer stepped back around his desk toward the center of his office, where the floor was cleared, furniture pushed out of the way to provide space.
-“Thaumaturges, just like all people, can become set in their ways, their brains wearing down comfortable pathways of frequent travel.
+Professor Lacer stepped back around his desk toward the center of his office, where the furniture had been pushed out of the way to provide space.
+“Thaumaturges, like all people, can become set in their ways, their brains wearing down comfortable pathways of frequent travel.
 This happens with the Will as well, and the more those comfortable pathways are traveled, the more difficult it can be to climb one’s way out of the valleys created.
-This is why I assigned first term students an exercise using light as both Sacrifice and output.
+This is why, for example, I assigned first term students an exercise using light as both Sacrifice and output.
 Climbing out of that rut is the point behind what you will attempt today.”

 He pulled a wrapped piece of chalk from his vest pocket, drawing a simple and yet somehow perfect Circle on the floor without any guidelines.
-Then, he exchanged the chalk for his Conduit and a beast core.
-“Spells learned by fledgling thaumaturges like yourself are almost always bounded by the confines of the central Circle of your spell array.
+Then he exchanged the chalk for his Conduit and a beast core.
+“Spells learned by fledgling thaumaturges like yourself are almost always bound by the confines of the central Circle of your spell array.
 The output effect is contained and controlled within.
-This is fine, and safe, to start out with, but one who hopes to become a free-caster should not become too comfortable with this.”
-A glowing sphere, a simple light spell, appeared resting upon the stone floor inside of the chalk Circle.
-“Tell me what you know of spells whose output is actualized outside of the Circle.”
+This is fine—and safe—to start out with, but one who hopes to become a free-caster should not settle too comfortably into this habit.”
+A glowing sphere, a simple light spell, appeared inside of the chalk Circle.
+“Tell me what you know about spells whose output is actualized outside of the Circle.”

 “Examples are fireball spells, which shoot an actual ball of fire at the target, revealing spells, which shoot vibrations and unseen waves, and even the stunning spell, which shoots a low-current electrical charge along with the powdered saliva of a Kuthian frog, all contained within a field of force that dissipates on contact with the target.
 You said the commonality between these kinds of spells is that they shoot something that exists in nature, just bound in a compact form that decoheres with distance and time.
-But with enough power and control, one should be able to shoot transmogrificational long-range spells, by shooting both the Circle and the Word at its target, which is supposed to be incredibly difficult.”
+But, with enough power and control, one should be able to shoot transmogrificational long-range spells by shooting both the Circle and the Word at its target, which is supposed to be incredibly difficult.”
 She paused, then added, “I can shoot a directional slicing spell that works by compressing air.
 And the gust spell.
-And, of course, Newton Moore’s spell that uses the Circle of the hands but whose effects travel through bounds of the physical body.”
+And, of course, Newton Moore’s spell that uses the Circle of the hands, but the effects of which travel throughout the caster’s physical body.”

 “Are you going to teach me how to bypass those limitations?
 Remove those parameters from the spell array, maybe?”
 It seemed like the logical next step to her.